 Business expansion 101

-If you find yourself saying, “I need to expand my business, but I don’t know how,” you’re in the right place.
+If you find yourself wondering how to expand your business, you’re in the right place.
 Let’s cover a few common questions:

-Can I learn to expand my business at any point in the business life cycle?
+Can I implement a business expansion strategy at any point in the business life cycle?

-- Business expansion in adulthood.
-Having navigated your business’ infancy and adolescence, you’re ready to expand your business.
+Having navigated your business’ infancy and adolescence, you’re ready to put your business expansion strategy into action.
 In addition to asking how to expand your business, ask: Where do I want to go from here, and what systems do I need in place to get there?
 Am I hiring (and firing) efficiently?
 Am I delegating effectively or am I overworked?
 Finding honest answers to these pivotal questions propels you toward the coveted “golden years” of running a business.

 How to expand your business: Common hurdles

-- Understaffed, under-resourced team.
-When your team is overburdened and undersupported, it is impossible for staff to do their jobs well, much less passionately.
+When your team is overburdened and under-supported, it is impossible for staff to do their jobs well, much less passionately.
 Even worse, putting too much pressure on each person to perform will likely lead to high turnover.
 As a solution (and preventative measure), hire the right people by finding professionals who are passionate, skillful and dedicated.